chungchamchi19/nginx-cerbot/README.md

 # Introduction

-This is setup ssl with nginx and docker-compose.
+This is setup ssl for localhost with nginx and docker-compose.

 Happy coding!

-# Setup
+# Create certificate
-- Change `server_name` information in `data/nginx/app.conf`

-- Change `domain_name` and `email` information in `init-letsencrypt.sh`

-- Bash enscrypt:
+- Move to data/nginx:

 ```
-chmod +x init-letsencrypt.sh
+cd data/nginx
 ```

+- To create certificate for localhost, run:

 ```
-sudo ./init-letsencrypt.sh
+sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout nginx-selfsigned.key -out nginx-selfsigned.crt
 ```

 # Start

-- To start nginx and certbot, run:
+- Back to root folder and start nginx and ssl for localhost, run:

 ```
 docker-compose up